Vulcan Centaur: SMART reuse

 A method of main engine reuse called Sensible Modular Autonomous Return Technology (SMART) is a proposed upgrade for Vulcan Centaur.
 In the concept, the booster engines, avionics, and thrust structure detach as a module from the propellant tanks after booster engine cutoff.
 The engine module then falls through the atmosphere protected by an inflatable heat shield.
 After parachute deployment, the engine section splashes down, using the heat shield as a raft.
-Before 2022, ULA intended to catch the engine section using a helicopter.
+Before 2022, ULA intended to catch the engine section using a helicopter, similar to Electron reuse.
 ULA estimated this technology could reduce the cost of the first-stage propulsion by 90% and 65% of the total first-stage cost.
-Although SMART reuse was not initially funded for development, from 2021 the higher launch cadence required to launch the Project Kuiper mega constellation provided support for the concept's business case.
-Consequently, ULA has stated that it plans to begin testing the technology during its launches of the satellite internet constellation, with timing of the tests to be agreed upon with Amazon, the developer of Project Kuiper.
+Although SMART reuse was not initially funded for development, from 2021 the higher launch cadence required to launch the Amazon Leo mega constellation provided support for the concept's business case.
+Consequently, ULA has stated that it plans to begin testing the technology during its launches of the satellite internet constellation, with timing of the tests to be agreed upon with Amazon, the developer of Amazon Leo.

 Vulcan Heavy

-In September 2020, ULA announced they were studying a "Vulcan Heavy" variant with three booster cores.
+In September 2020, ULA announced they were studying a "Vulcan Heavy" variant with three booster cores, similar to the Delta IV Heavy.
 Speculation about a new variant had been rampant for months after an image of a model of that version popped on social media.
 ULA CEO Tory Bruno later tweeted a clearer image of the model and said it was the subject of ongoing study.